hammerheim-game/hammerheim-rules/3-warbands/clan-moulder.md

 beings are fearsome in combat, and hideous to look upon.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |5 3 3 3 3 1 4 1 5
-Weapons/Armor: A Mutant Skaven may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: A Mutant Skaven may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Skills: The Mutant Skaven may choose from Combat, Shooting, & Strength when he gains a new skill.
 In addition,